SUSE/doc-unversioned/trento/migration/container-install.md

    docker network create trento-net
    ```

-   > **Note:** When creating the `trento-net` network, Docker normally assigns a default subnet: `172.17.0.0/16`.
-Ensure that this subnet is allowed by the rules specified in your PostgreSQL configuration file.
-For more information, please refer to upstream's [`pg_hba.conf`](https://www.postgresql.org/docs/current/auth-pg-hba-conf.html) documentation.
+   > **Note:** When creating the `trento-net` network, Docker assigns a default subnet to it: `172.17.0.0/16`.
+Ensure that this subnet is allowed by the rules specified in your PostgreSQL configuration.
+For more information, refer to upstream [`pg_hba.conf`](https://www.postgresql.org/docs/current/auth-pg-hba-conf.html) documentation.

-1. Verify the subnet of `trento-net`:
+2. Verify the subnet of `trento-net`:

    ```bash
    docker network inspect trento-net --format '{{range .IPAM.Config}}{{.Subnet}}{{end}}'
    ```

-   Expected output:
+   Expected output is as follows:

    ```bash
    172.17.0.0/16